AdobeDocs/experience-manager-cloud-service.en/help/forms/integrate-adaptive-forms-turnstile.md

 ## Prerequisites to integrate AEM Forms environment with Turnstile {#prerequisite}

-To configure Turnstile for AEM Forms Core Components, you need to obtain [Turnstile sitekey and secret key](https://developers.cloudflare.com/turnstile/get-started/) from the Turnstile website.
+To configure Turnstile for AEM Forms Core Components, you need to obtain the [Turnstile sitekey and secret key](https://developers.cloudflare.com/turnstile/get-started/) from the Turnstile website.

 ## Steps to configure Turnstile for AEM Forms{#steps-to-configure-turnstile}